cnorick/nathanorick.com/_posts/you-need-a-blog/2022-01-27-you-need-a-blog.md

 way open source software allows us to focus on the interesting code and not on the implementation details, so too shared knowledge allows us to focus on solving interesting problems by reusing that which has already been learned by others.

-Now this is delicate balance.
+Now this is a delicate balance.
 Yes, by sharing our knowledge online, we _are_ helping the community.
 At the same time, though, we're probably not going to become famous through our blogs.
 I, admittedly, don't get very much traffic on this site at all, and that's ok.
 While I'm not helping tons of people, I am helping _some_, and that's all that matters.